SeisComP/seiscomp/doc/base/api-python.rst

       are compared by value which makes this function slower than the direct integer index look-up.

+   .. py:method:: catalog()

+      :rtype: Catalog

+      Returns the parent Catalog if available.
+Returns None if the parent is not a Catalog.
+This is a convenience wrapper for parent().

    .. py:method:: eventParameters()

       :rtype: EventParameters